 Limitation of complications and side effects: technical aspects

 Experience over the last 25 years has shown that the side effects in some cases can reach extreme levels, without this being predictable in an individual case, since the central autonomic nervous system reacts very individually to an interruption of the sympathetic chain.

 Overenthusiastically radical or not sufficiently atraumatic surgical technique seems to increase the number of those who regret the surgery because of the very problematic sequelae.
 This has even led to the formation of interest groups by affected patients with the aim to warn other patients from sympathetic surgery and its consequences.

-There is no doubt that the surgical technique plays a significant, though not exclusive role for the prevention of significant complications and side effects.
+There is no doubt that the surgical technique plays a most important role for the prevention of significant complications and side effects.
 The following factors are important:

 The decisive factor for the risk of side effects is primarily the level of the sympathetic trunk, where the interruption is performed.
 Basically, the interruption should not be executed at an unnecessarily high level.
 This is especially true for palmar hyperhidrosis, where the involvement of the ganglion T2 is associated with a statistically significantly higher risk for serious side effects, without increasing the desired effect significantly.

 It also makes little sense to set the interruption at too low a level with the purpose to diminish the side effects, since experience shows that the therapeutic effect can not be reliably achieved.